Mission: Impossible (1990 video game)

-Mission: Impossible is a 1990 overhead action adventure video game produced by Konami/Ultra Games for the Nintendo Entertainment System based on the second Mission: Impossible TV series.
+Mission: Impossible is a 1990 overhead action-adventure video game developed by Konami and published by Ultra Games for the Nintendo Entertainment System (NES) based on the 1988 Mission: Impossible TV series.

 Plot

 The objective of the IMF team is to solve a kidnapping case, as a terrorist group by the name of the Sinister 7 has kidnapped both a well-known scientist and Shannon Reed, another IMF operative.
 The chase will take place through the canals of Venice to the Swiss Alps, and the team is to infiltrate a number of hostile multiple-floor installations in pursuit of the hostages.

 Gameplay

 The game is played from a top-down perspective.
 The player gets to control three IMF operatives from the TV series - Max, Grant and Nicholas - all of whom have different skills necessary for completion.
 The used character may be switched at any time in-game.

 On the street at the very beginning of the game, civilians may not be harmed, and such activities will most certainly bring the mission to a highly embarrassing end, as local authorities proceed to arrest the attacker.
 While infiltrating an enemy's hideout, discretion is advised as detection by the surveillance system will bring security guards.